tensorchord/pgvecto.rs-docs/src/use-cases/image-search.md

 SELECT * FROM images ORDER BY embedding <-> '[...]'
 WHERE author != 'Allen' LIMIT 64;
 ```

-In `basic` mode, you may only get `32` rows because the HNSW algorithm does search simply so the filter condition is ignored.
+In `base` mode, you may only get `32` rows since the HNSW algorithm bypasses filter conditions during the search and relies on PostgreSQL to apply filters post-search.

 You could use the `vbase` search mode to achieve this.
 In `vbase` mode, **searching results become a stream** and every time the database pulls a row, the vector index computes a row to return.
 It's quite different from an ordinary vector search if you are using a vector search library, such as *faiss*.
 The latter always wants to know how many results are needed before searching.
 The original idea comes from [VBASE: Unifying Online Vector Similarity Search and Relational Queries via Relaxed Monotonicity](https://www.usenix.org/conference/osdi23/presentation/zhang-qianxi).